Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Discussion

-Our prior results have shown that not all adversarial samples can evade detection.
-The reason could be either that the number of manipulated features is not enough to invert the prediction, or that the manipulated features have a limited impact on the prediction.
-To explore the reason, we choose two seed malicious APK examples, \textit{Sample~1} and \textit{Sample~2}, to generate their adversarial samples.
-We then test their evasion capability.
-The adversarial sample of \textit{Sample~1} inverts its prediction as benign, and that of \textit{Sample~2} remains malicious.
+Our prior results have shown that not all test cases can evade detection.
+The reason could be either that the number of manipulable features in a seed is not enough to invert the prediction, or that the manipulated features have a limited impact on the prediction.
+To explore the reason, we choose two seed malicious APK examples, \textit{Sample~1} and \textit{Sample~2}, to generate their test cases.
+We further generate SHAP values of the original and test cases (with $N$ = 75 features selected) of \textit{Sample~1} and \textit{Sample~2} to analyze the impact of the manipulated features.